Hey everybody, and welcome back to PT Pioneer.

 This high rate of obesity prevalence is not an ideal situation based on what I’ve just explained.

-It shows a local population that has a relatively low engagement with the fitness industry.
+It shows a local population with relatively low engagement with the fitness industry.
 This means a lower interest in the services you provide.

 The second important metric is the top gyms per capita statistic.